 Well-prepared is better than any excuse or explanation

 You must do your homework no matter how good your guide is.
-Before you go on the river, you should develop your kayaking skills and your fitness.
-You’ll do well to learn about the techniques of whitewater kayaking.
+Before you go on the river, you should develop your rafting skills and your fitness.
+You’ll do well to learn about the techniques of whitewater rafting.

 Before you choose an investment, you should do your homework, too.
 I suggest that investors drive the neighborhoods to learn about the market.
 I help them clarify their goals so they can make wise decisions.